 • Collaborating with hospital staff to carry out patient care plans

-• Providing basic nursing care to your patient load
+• Providing basic nursing care to your patients

 • Communicating with patients and their family members